IBM-Cloud/docs/services/vpn/index.md

 2. Select the containers or groups with which you want to use the VPN service.
 3. Select **SAVE**.

+**Note:** The IBM VPN gateway IP address is displayed after you complete the site connection configuration and when the connection is established.

 #### VPN Site Connection Configuration
 {: #site}
 ![Site Connection](images/siteconn.png)